Enfield (CDP), New Hampshire

 Enfield is a census-designated place (CDP) and the main village in the town of Enfield in Grafton County, New Hampshire, United States.
 The population of the CDP was 1,571 at the 2020 census, out of 4,465 in the entire town.

 Geography

-The CDP is in the northwest corner of the town of Enfield, on the north side of Mascoma Lake where the Mascoma River enters it.
+The CDP is in the northwestern corner of the town of Enfield, on the north side of Mascoma Lake where the Mascoma River enters it.
 The CDP is bordered to the south by Mascoma Lake, as far as Rainer Road on the east side of the lake; to the west by the city of Lebanon; to the north by the town of Canaan; and to the east by Shaker Boulevard, Wescott Road, and the Northern Rail Trail running east to the Canaan line.

 U.S. Route 4 passes through the community, leading east 7 mi to Canaan village and west the same distance to the center of Lebanon.

 According to the U.S. Census Bureau, the Enfield CDP has a total area of 6.82 sqkm, of which 6.68 sqkm are land and 0.14 sqkm, or 2.12%, are water.